How to

 - have not participated in activities that you added to your activity plan yourself, but which you did not agree with us

-To qualify for AAP, NAV must approve your activities.
+To qualify for AAP, Nav must approve your activities.
 Agreed activities must be included in the activity plan you created with us.

-If you start other activities, but have not agreed these with us, you must tell your NAV advisor.
+If you start other activities, but have not agreed these with us, you must tell your Nav advisor.
 You must also tell us if there are changes to any of the activities you agreed with us.

 You must answer “yes” and fill in the days if you were absent from work or from agreed activities because you were ill.